rust-lang/book/src/ch17-02-concurrency-with-async.md

 The code now successfully sends and receives all of the messages.
 Unfortunately, there are still a couple of problems.
 For one thing, the messages do not arrive at half-second intervals.
-They arrive all at once, 2 (2,000 milliseconds) after we start the program.
-For another, this program also never exits!
+They arrive all at once, 2 seconds (2,000 milliseconds) after we start the program.
+For another, this program never exits!
 Instead, it waits forever for new messages.
-You will need to shut it down using <span class="keystroke">ctrl-c</span>.
+You will need to shut it down using
+<span class="keystroke">ctrl-c</span>.

 Let’s start by examining why the messages come in all at once after the full delay, rather than coming in with delays between each one.
 Within a given async